1. Purpose of policy

 Certain groups of staff who have been identified as not requiring access to email and portal facilities, subject to the relevant cost centre manager’s approval, will be provided a Limited Access account (e.g. Events & Catering Casual staff and Practical Teaching Mentors & Coordinators).
 All other staff will be provided a full Staff Access account.

 The de-provisioning of access to restricted Systems, including corporate applications, may commence earlier than the timeframes outlined above as determined by the relevant System Owners.

 4.2 Student provisioning

 For the purpose of determining the most appropriate rules for the provisioning of IT resources, students are categorised into two groups:- Current Students and non-active students.
-This later category includes applicants, alumni and students who have had some interruption to study (i.e. academic leave, abandonment or have faltered in attaining any qualifications.)
+This latter category includes applicants, alumni and students who have had some interruption to study (i.e. leave of absence, abandonment or have faltered in attaining any qualifications.)

 4.2.1 The student lifecycle